-These ad networks may have little to no fraud monitoring or blocking, and will also likely not care about traffic quality to publishers.
-They may not be performing ad fraud themselves, but their low levels of filtering enables ad fraud on their network.
+These ad networks may have little to no fraud monitoring or blocking and will also likely not care about traffic quality to publishers.
+They may not be performing ad fraud themselves, but their low levels of filtering enable ad fraud on their network.

 Working from home has become more than just a buzzword.
 Jobs offering easy ways to make money working from home have really bloomed in the post-pandemic landscape.
-And none more so than paid to click websites (PTC).
+And none more so than paid-to-click (PTC) websites.

-Bear in mind that the majority of the world lives on less than $10 a day – so clicking ads for a payout is a tempting proposition for many.
+Bear in mind that most of the world lives on less than $10 a day – so clicking ads for a payout is a tempting proposition for many.

 How much exactly does this cost the ad industry?
-Well, in 2020, the PTC sites paid out an estimated $12 million.
+In 2020, the PTC sites paid out an estimated $12 million.
 In the grand scheme of the $42 billion ad fraud industry, this is nothing.

-But there are also countless other scam PTC sites which pop up and disappear without paying their click workers.
+But there are also countless other scam PTC sites that pop up and disappear without paying their click workers.